 Authorized applications can act on behalf of the user until that authorization is revoked.
 You can view a list of authorized applications on the Carina OAuth website and revoke an application's access.

 Register your application

-Before you can integrate with Carina, you must first register your application.
+Before your application can integrate with Carina, you must first register the application.

 Log in to the Carina OAuth website.

 On the Developer Applications page, click New Application.